Applying to the Mewbourne School of Petroluem and Geological Engineering is a simple on-line process for both undergraduate and graduate applications.

 - MPGE GTA appointments are typically made for one semester, and students must reapply for the position each semester.

-Before applying for a Graduate Teaching Position, be certain to understand the guidelines and expectations as found in the Graduate Assistant Handbook.
+Before applying for a Graduate Teaching Position, be certain to understand the guidelines and expectations as found in the Graduate Assistant Information.

 Selection of GTA's by MPGE